Counterparty Radar - Methodology

 Methodology

 A broader overview of Counterparty Radar can be found here.
 On this page, we describe the key decisions made when collecting, standardising, and cleaning the data.
+This document focuses on foreign exchange forwards, but much of it applies equally to the other instruments we cover.
 For any queries not addressed below, please email: cr@fx-markets.com.

-Because of the potentially sensitive nature of the information, there is a 60-day lag between the quarter-end reporting date, and the publication of the data.
+Because of the potentially sensitive nature of the information, there is a 60-day lag between the quarter-end reporting date and the publication of the data of the N-PORT filings, and a similar lag for when the NAIC releases the Schedule DB data.

-At the moment of publication, Counterparty Radar begins its work, trawling every filing for information on each fund’s derivatives positions and its choice of counterparty – nine fields provide the necessary data on foreign exchange forwards, while 10 fields have to be scoured to compile the options dataset.
+At the time of publication, Counterparty Radar begins its work, trawling every filing for information on each fund’s derivatives positions and its choice of counterparty – for both filing types, nine fields provide the necessary data on foreign exchange forwards.

-But while the forms and its fields may be standardised, there are variations in the way funds complete them – and some errors.
+But while the forms and its fields may be standardised, there are variations in the way funds and life insurers complete them – and some errors.
 Counterparty Radar has to smooth away those variations, and either correct filings errors, or discard the erroneous data.
 This process is described below.

-Quarters: most but not all filings are made at the end of a regular quarter, eg March 31 for Q1.
-But not all funds use that quarterly calendar.
+Quarters: US life insurers file at the end of a regular quarter, e.g. March 31 for Q1.
+However, not all mutual funds and ETFs use that quarterly calendar.
 As an example, funds belonging to some asset managers have a financial year that ends on August 31, meaning their first quarter runs to November 30.
 Counterparty Radar buckets the filings, capturing all those made in the standard calendar quarter.
 So filings made by funds in January, February and March are included in the Q1 data, regardless of their manager’s own calendar.

 Regions: To shine a light on regional strength, all trades are allocated to one of five buckets.
 The G10 bucket includes trades only where both legs are G10 currencies.
 Non-G10 is everything else.